Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 Before discovering themes, we first need to summarise each report.

 We do this because the length of PFD reports vary from coroner to coroner.
 By summarising the reports, we're centering on the key messages, keeping the prompt short for the LLM.
-This improves performance and increases speed.
+This may improve performance and increase speed.

 The report sections that are summarised depend on the `include_*` flags you set earlier.
-So, in our example, we are only summarising the *concerns* section.
+In this tutorial, we are only summarising the *concerns* section.

 ```python